aalekseev/10-steps-security-pycon-ee-2020/slides/08-guessing.md

 <!-- note

-- How hard it is to guess admin login page to make a brute-force attack trying well-known vulnerable passwords?
-- How hard it is to guess the Django version of the application, to try to perform a vulnerability that was not patched in that version?
+- Can you guess how many users in the system, given that you registered just now?
+- Can you guess the admin login page?
+- Can you guess the admin email?

+Well, sometimes not hard at all.

-**NEXT**: Let's look on the next slide how we can improve situation a little bit, but keep in mind, this is not to stop the attack but rather to make exploring our application not a walk in the park.
+Let's look on the next slide how we can improve situation a little bit, but keep in mind, this is not to stop the attack but rather to make exploring our application not a walk in the park.
 -->